 I’m sure the popularity of mainstream media influences like the TV show Vikings and Neil Gaiman’s book Norse Mythology play a part as well, at least in terms of helping to fuel interest in Norse mythology and culture.

 There are a number of modern Heathen electronic, dark ambient, and folk music projects that are helping to boost interest, too, such as Wardruna, Draugurinn (and another album of hers), Eliwagar, Heilung, Forndom, Nytt Land, Seiðlæti, and Danheim.

 There’s also a new (feminist, anti-racist, LGBTQIA+ friendly) conference for Heathen women.
 The first one was held in Asheville, North Carolina in July 2017.
-The location will be changing each year; the 2018 conference is in the UK, and the 2019 conference will be on the west coast of the USA.
+The location will be changing each year; the 2018 conference is in the UK, and the 2019 conference will be in Portland, OR so I am definitely planning to attend.
 In addition to the lectures and workshops, there are Heathen devotional dance performances!
 Definitely an encouraging development.
 I would have been thrilled if something like this had been around when I first discovered Heathenry in 2004.
-For more info, check out the Heathen Women United group on Facebook.
+For more info, check out Heathen Women United.

 And there’s a great e-booklet by Lucy Valunos that I recommend called One Heart, Many Gods: An Absolute Beginner’s Guide to Devotional Polytheism.
 It’s a great place to start for those new to polytheism – and it’s available free!

 Where can I learn more about this deep listening approach to yoga that you mentioned?